Computer-Programming-A/3Danimation/README.md

 3D Animation
 ============
 In addition to the 2 dimensional graphics functions you've used, P5 also has a set of 3 dimensional graphics functions.
-In this assignment you will create an animation using one or more of those functions.
+In this assignment you will create an animation using one or more of these functions.
 The people who wrote P5 have put together a great [3D tutorial](https://github.com/processing/p5.js/wiki/Getting-started-with-WebGL-in-p5#introducing-webgl-in-p5js).
 You may also find slides 244 - 282 in the [slide presentation](https://docs.google.com/presentation/d/1fm_Di0qR4HpRWTf8tJtcW3u5by3OrilfXIPZ517K1js/edit?usp=sharing) helpful.

 Suggested steps for starting this assignment:
 -----------------------------------------------